linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

  - '[Magento Resources Library](https://magento.com/resources)'
 ---

-In this guide you'll learn how to install Magento on CentOS7.
+In this guide you'll learn how to install Magento on CentOS 7.
 Magento Community Edition (CE) is a free, open-source e-commerce platform.
 It is one of the most popular solutions for self-hosted online stores due to its simple yet powerful admin panel and its large community of developers.

 Because of the resources needed by some Magento plugins, it is strongly recommended that you have at least a **4GB Linode**.
 We'll need to allocate up to 2GB memory for PHP and Magento use, so running Magento on a smaller Linode may result in certain scripts causing the server to crash under medium to heavy traffic.